kabartolo/launch-school/210_js/objects/notes.md

 * Primitive values are immutable.
 Operations on these values return a new value of the same type.
 * Objects are mutable.
 Their identity remains the same while their data can be changed.
 * Objects are reference values (they are passed by reference).
+* String Objects themselves are mutable (you can add data), but the string primitive wrapped by that object is not (see last example below).

 ```javascript
 var alpha = 'abcde'; // the variable references an immutable string